manoloacademia/my-jekyll-docker-website/_posts/2022-11-08-Django-Coderhouse.md

 Let me know if you need more information about how to create structures, users, use the admin profiles, etcetera and etcetera.

-Thanks for your time on the reading.
+Thanks for your time on the reading :).
 ## *__Cheers, Pablo.__*